Volume 15, Issue 2 (March & April 2024) BCN 2024, 15(2): 157-164 | Back to browse issues page

 XML Print

-1- Research Center for Neuromodulation and Pain, Shiraz, Iran.
+1- Research Center for Neuromodulation and Pain, Shiraz University of Medical Sciences, Shiraz, Iran.

 Abstract:

-Totally, 490 studies were screened after removing the duplicates.
+Results: In total, 491 studies were screened after removing the duplicates.
 The screening results yielded 81 articles to be screened for eligibility.
 Finally, 6 studies were included in this meta-analysis for synthesis.
-Overall, 800 patients were included in this meta-analysis, using Mattis dementia rating scale (MDRS) along with descriptive data of the articles was extracted for assessment of global dementia.
+Overall, 800 patients were included in this meta-analysis, using the Mattis dementia rating scale (MDRS) and descriptive data from the articles extracted to assess global dementia.

 Type of Study: Review | Subject: Clinical Neuroscience